amycatgirl/amycatgirl/README.md

 I am **Amy**, a 16 year old transfemme who *loves* coding and making apps out of thin air!

-A blog and a personal website are coming soon!
+A blog is coming soon!

 Below are some fun facts about me:
 - ⚡ My main programming languages are Javascript and Typescript